TannerClaytonIllini/CS128_HonorsFinal_Game/RUN.md

 -set up rust by download and install rustup https://forge.rust-lang.org/infra/other-installation-methods.html

 -install visual studio installer and install C++ buildtool here is the tutorial to install: https://www.jaacostan.com/2019/12/rust-error-linker-linkexe-not-found.html
+-You need those buildtools or it will not work

 -then go to BlackJack1 in your local Windows machine